Note: Not all unique aspects of the job are covered by this job description

 Education & Experience:

-Bachelors degree plus four years of applicable experience, or combination of education and relevant work experience.
+High school diploma and six years of administrative experience, or combination of education and relevant experience.

 Knowledge, Skills and Abilities: